HomerHaddock/Input-API/README.md

 ##### 1.3.4.1.3. alphabetical

-The alphabetical menu is the most unique of all singleSelect menus being that instead of using numbers as the selectable options it uses the Modern Latin Script (aka The English Alphabet).
+The alphabetical menu is the most unique of all singleSelect menus being that instead of using numbers as the selectable options it uses the Modern Latin Alphabet (aka The English Alphabet).

 ###### 1.3.4.1.3.1.
 Usage